LykkeCity/BCNExplorer/README.md

 }
 ```
 * Keys description
+  *  BtcBalancesServiceUrl - wrapper to Nbitcoin ninja to retrieve balances
   *  NinjaUrl - NbitCoin Ninja (https://github.com/MetacoSA/NBitcoin) instance with blockchain core information
   *  LogsConnString - Connection string that points to the table storage with logging information
   *  AssetsConnString - Connection string that points to the table storage with asset definition information